ninn-kou/Lux/README.md

 # unnamed-temp

 TODO: need to finish README.md
+TOTO: rename this Repo.

 ## Main propose

 - A repo contains Learning notes of computer science & Mathematics.
+- Algorithms (LeetCode...) into this Repo? or a sparate one.

+> I believe put these Learning resources together would be better.

 - Some little programs (do I need a separate repo?)
 - Timeline or plan for the Term break (before 23:59, 21 August).
 - CSS, H5, LaTeX and markdown for notes taking.